josegomez/epicor-editor/README.md

 # epicor-editor README

 This is an experimental Visual Studio Code Extension which allows you to Edit, Test and Debug Epicor Customizations right from VS Code
+# THIS IS HIGHLY EXPERIMENTAL RIGHT NOW USE AT YOUR OWN RISK THIS WILL BE TAKEN DOWN WHEN / IF ITS READY FOR MOST PEOPLE TO USE

 ## Features